-The focal point of Hampi Bazaar is the Virupaksha Temple, one of the city’s oldest structures, and Hampi’s only remaining working temple.
-The main gopuram, almost 50m high, was built in 1442, with a smaller one added in 1510.
+The focal point of Hampi Bazaar is this temple, one of the city’s oldest structures, and Hampi’s only remaining working temple.
+The main gopuram (gateway), almost 50m high, was built in 1442; a smaller one was added in 1510.
 The main shrine is dedicated to Virupaksha, an incarnation of Shiva.

-An elephant called Lakshmi blesses devotees as they enter in exchange for donations; it doesn't seem hugely rewarding for the pachyderm, but she gets time off for a morning bath down by the river ghats
+An elephant called Lakshmi blesses devotees as they enter, in exchange for donations; she gets time off for a morning bath down by the river ghats.

 This has been a place of worship since the 7th century, when it consisted of a collection of simple shrines.
 In subsequent centuries the complex grew, as its sanctum, beautifully carved colonnaded halls and gateways were added.